BinarCode/laravel-restify/docs/docs/README.md

 ```

 ## Setup Laravel Restify
-After the instalation, the package requires a setup process, this will publish the provider, will create the
+After the instalation, the package requires a setup process, this will publish configuration, provider and will create the
 `app/Restify` directory with an abstract `Repository` and scaffolding a `User` repository you can play with:

 ```shell script